 How to replace lost car documents

-Losing all your important car paperwork can induce nothing short of panic, but don’t fret, if you’ve rummaged down the back of the sofa, shaken out every book on the shelf, and still can’t find what you need – here’s what you can do.
+Losing all your important car paperwork can induce nothing short of panic, but don’t panic.
+If you’ve rummaged down the back of the sofa, shaken out every book on the shelf, and still can’t find what you need, here’s what you can do.

 Lost driving licence